shriphani/blog/_src/posts/2013-08-27-racket-whistlepig-bindings.md

 with a very decent query language and returns documents (that match a query) sorted by their time-of-insertion (into the index).

-Whistlepig is hosted here.
 For using the FFI, we need a shared library.
-I had to modify the Makefile slightly to make it compile on OS X (you can download this from my fork here).
+I had to modify the Makefile slightly to make it compile on OS X (you can download this from my fork [here](https://github.com/shriphani/whistlepig/tree/osx_compile)).
 I was able to build it on Linux with ease though.
 You can build the <code>.so</code>
 (<code>.dylib</code>) file using the following command: